chomosuke/umcpc-website/README.md

 Repository for the new University of Competitive Programming Club website.

-This website is live, hosted on Vercel at the domain www.umcpc.org
+This website is alive, hosted on Vercel at the domain umcpc.club